-Prior to submitting the IRB application, student researchers must complete training through the Collaborative Institutional Training Initiative (CITI Training).22 The student will not be given IRB approval until the required training modules have been successfully completed.
+Prior to submitting the IRB application, student researchers must complete training through the Collaborative Institutional Training Initiative (CITI Training).
+The student will not be given IRB approval until the required training modules have been successfully completed.
+The training modules are free to student and faculty researchers and usually take six to eight hours to complete.

-22 Instructions on how to register for this training is located in Appendix C below.
+&lt;sup>18 Instruction on how to register for this training is located in Appendix A below.